MartynL/small-business-manager/README.md

 # small-business-manager
-A generalised project that allows small businesses like home bakers or home hairdressers to create price lists and packages.
+A business-generic project that allows small businesses like home bakers or home hairdressers to create price lists and packages.
 Input orders and track minimum finances.
 View analytics on their order history so they can make informed decisions / projections based on their selling trends.

 # Aims:
 Proof of concept: provide a small standalone app that can be installed on a deskptop / laptop to allow individuals - or a few people - to track their small business events.
 A dashboard on entry will show an overall view of the small business activity.
 Facilities to manage both orders and items for sale will be provided through a minimal, intuitive interface.